ToluClassics/candle-tutorial/README.md

 Here's the fun part!
 In this section we are going to take a look at translating models from the transformers library to candle.
 We would be using the [RoBERTa](https://huggingface.co/transformers/model_doc/roberta.html) and [XLM-Roberta](https://huggingface.co/docs/transformers/model_doc/xlm-roberta) model for this tutorial.

 We would be translating the [Pytorch Source Code](https://github.com/huggingface/transformers/blob/main/src/transformers/models/roberta/modeling_roberta.py) into Candle Code and then load the pretrained checkpoint into Rust and compare the output from  both frameworks.

+Note ❗️❗️: To make the code easily understandable, I have annotated each line of the Rust/Candle code with the equivalent PyTorch code.

 ### 3.1.
 RoBERTa